MicrosoftDocs/Viva/Viva/solutions/hybrid-workforce-experience-template.md

 ---
-title: Hybrid workforce experience solution - source files
+title: Hybrid workforce experience solution - automated template
-description: Learn how generate source files for the Hybrid workforce experience solution
+description: Learn how to use an Excel template to generate the OnsiteDays attribute for the Hybrid workforce experience OnsiteDays solution
 author: lilyolason
 ms.author: v-lilyolason
 ms.topic: article